TheToto318/IoT_stack/README.md

   - NodeRed : InfluxDB 1.8
   - Dynamic website : MariaDB

-This project was made for an final assesement exam the 'SAE 23' of the BUT Réseaux et Télécoms by three students of the Blagnac college.
+This project was made for an final assesement exam the 'SAE 23' of the BUT Réseaux et Télécoms by four students of the Blagnac college.

 ## Workflow